Riyadh: 2020–present

 Vision 2030 has stated its objective for Saudi cities to reach the list of top 100 cities of the world in quality of life and the city is working towards this goal through new development investments.
 Every year, the number of tourists visiting Saudi Arabia and Riyadh increases.
-In the large empty area where the old airport once was, the world's largest urban park, King Salman Park is being constructed, with leisure, residential, office, hospitality, and retail spaces.
+In the large empty area where the old airport once was, the world's largest urban park, King Salman Park, is being constructed, with leisure, residential, office, hospitality, and retail spaces.
 The historical city of Diriyah, now encompassed by Riyadh, has been restored and developed into a cultural and tourist destination.
 Many roads and streets, such as the Olaya street and the Imam Saud road, are being refurbished.

 Fewer malls are opening and squares (or plazas) are taking over in popularity, the most popular having been the Riyadh Boulevard on the Prince Turki Al Awwal Road.
 A new downtown called 'New Murabba' at the intersection of the King Salman and King Khaled roads is planned.

 New fully residential suburbs, unlike regular neighborhoods that have storefront-lined main streets, are under construction in the far north and far east of the city.

 Geography

 Climate

-Riyadh has a hot desert climate (Köppen Climate Classification BWh), with long, extremely hot summers and short, very mild winters.
-The average high temperature in July is 43.9 C. If not for its elevation Riyadh would experience an even hotter climate.
-The city experiences very little precipitation, especially during the summer, but receives a fair amount of rain in March and April.
+Riyadh has a continental desert climate or hot desert climate (Köppen Climate Classification BWh), with long, extremely hot summers and short, surprisingly cold winters due to cold continental air flowing in from Siberia during winter.
+The average high temperature in August is 43.6 C, and the average low temperature in January is 7.2 C. The city experiences very little precipitation, especially during the summer, but receives a fair amount of rain in March and April.
 It is also known to have dust storms during which the dust can be so thick that visibility is under 10 m.
 On 1 and 2 April 2015, a massive dust storm hit Riyadh, causing the suspension of classes in many schools in the area and the cancellation of hundreds of flights, both domestic and international.